cor2tect/CloudPhotoSync/README.md

 https://www.canon-europe.com/business/imaging-solutions/sdk/
 https://www.usa.canon.com/support/sdk

-Then put them with your main binary/service files.
+After downloading the EDSDK or if you already have, then please copy and paste those two (2) files into your main binary/service files.
 1. EDSDK.dll
 2. EdsImage.dll
 <br/>